Brown University Band

 The Brown University Band is the official band of Brown University.
-Like all Ivy League bands except Cornell's, it is a scatter band.
+Like all Ivy League bands, save for Cornell, it is a scatter band.
 The Brown Band began performing on ice skates in 1970, and claims to be the world's best (and, actually, only) ice skating scatter band.
 It is the source of much of Brown's school spirit, and often appears as a public representation of Brown to the Providence community and to other universities.
 The Band is present at all home and away football games, various basketball and hockey games, as well as Commencement and other special events each year.
 It receives funding from Brown's Undergraduate Finance Board.

 History and traditions

 The Band was founded in 1924 by Irving Harris, a freshman who was shocked to find that the University had no band.
 This established a tradition of a student-run organization that currently has University practice space and a faculty advisor, but is primarily driven by its student leadership.

 The Band creates between 700 and 1000 buttons for each football game.
 These buttons have short messages that make fun of the opposing team, usually through wordplay and stereotyping the opposing school.
 Brown Band members proudly display these buttons on their uniforms, often making large patterns out of them.
 Buttons are handed out to every fan who goes near the Band.
 During the third quarter, several bandies will walk over to the opposing team's stands and hand out buttons.
 Other bands are typically the first recipients of buttons during this time, and many band members at other Ivy League schools wear Brown Band buttons on their uniforms.